 You may also want to install top and bottom bolts on French doors or add ‘sash jammers’ to UPVC doors/windows.
-Sash Jammers a door or window from opening, they are easy to fit, inexpensive (approx. £10 each) and can also be fitted to Wooden doors and windows.
+Sash Jammers stop a door or window from opening, they are easy to fit, inexpensive (approx. £10 each) and can also be fitted to Wooden doors and windows.

 Adding a letterbox guard (letterplate) can help prevent letterbox ‘fishing’ where criminals try to remove your house keys (other items) through your letterbox.
 A guard prevents letterbox fishing & lock manipulation (opening door lock through the letterbox ).
 Guards can be fitted to uPVC, wooden and composite doors.
-We suggest any guard is professionally fitted and standard.
+We suggest any guard is professionally fitted and approved to TS008 standard.

-in order to reach keys and gain entry so consider adding reinforced glass or even blocking up the window.
+Side windows in a house can be vulnerable and smashed in order to reach keys and gain entry so consider adding reinforced glass or even blocking up the window.
 Decorative grills and bars can also vastly improve the security of a home without being detrimental to the aesthetics.
 There are various types of security grills from fixed to collapsible.
 These require professional fitting.
 Grills and bars act as a deterrent, add extra security, and prevent people breaking a window to gain easy entry and access.

 These systems are an effective way to keep a watchful eye on your property while you’re not there.
 Advantages include: can be remotely viewed either via Internet access or smartphone.
 Some systems notify you when the alarm is activated, allowing you to check the cause.
 CCTV cameras will instantly put off a thief because they will be aware that the technology might send an alert to the owner’s phone to let them know they are being burgled.
 In addition, the footage also acts as potential recorded evidence that will go against them in court and get them prosecuted.

-can be very effective addition to your home/property security .
+Installing a Burglar alarm can be very effective addition to your home/property security .

 Sensor lighting to the front and back door of your home will deter potential thieves and help you gain entry into your home in the dark.
 We suggest they are professionally fitted.
 Consider installing a number of light timers around the house so it appears someone is home, as opportunist thieves can often approach houses that look like nobody is home.
 Light Timers are usually easy fit as they simply plug into power socket without any need for complications installations.